 The current average days on market have been under two weeks, making the word “hot” to describe this segment seem like an understatement.
 This price point starts to take off in mid-February, and performs quietly and steadily under the radar until April, because of the effect of attrition on still low inventories.

-By April our Hot Market is at a pretty good sprint, lasting until the end of August, when availability is again challenged.
-Even through the winter this effect is measurable, with sales volume dropping by two thirds.
+By April our Hot Market is at a pretty good sprint, lasting until the end of August when availability is again challenged.
+Even though the winter this effect is measurable, with sales volume dropping by two-thirds.

 The notable issue here is that inventory drops faster than sales, creating a shortage.
 This shortage creates a seasonal log jam because sellers have no place to move to.
 This seems to affect the Hot Market more than the other segments.